-

 a bit suspect.
 Anyone in the USA or Australia care enough to research

 this wild claim?
-Once again, it's a claim that doesn't apply to New
+Once again, it's a claim that doesn't apply to

-Zealand, misquoted as though it does.
+New Zealand, supposedly misquoted as though it does.

 -